jms830/chatexporter/README.md

 ExportGPT is a browser extension that allows users to download conversations from ChatGPT, Claude, and Poe.
 This extension is designed to work locally within your browser, ensuring your data remains private and secure.
 It is compatible with both Google Chrome and Mozilla Firefox.

 ## Features

 - Download conversations from ChatGPT, Claude, and Poe
-- Multiple format options: Markdown, HTML, and Plaintext
+- Export in multiple formats (Markdown, HTML, Plaintext)
-- Local processing: All data is handled within your browser
+- Local processing ensures privacy and security
-- Cross-browser compatibility: Works with both Chrome and Firefox
+- Works with Chrome and Firefox browsers

 ## Installation
 ### For Google Chrome:
-1. Download the extension files from the [GitHub repository](https://github.com/Atheric-Ai/exportgpt/releases/tag/v1.0.0).
+1. Download the extension files from the [GitHub repository](https://github.com/Atheric-Ai/exportgpt/releases/tag/v1.0.1).
 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" by toggling the switch in the top right corner.
 4. Click on "Load unpacked" in the top left corner.